M-Files/Developer-Portal/Built-In/VBScript/Vault-Reference/index.md

 breadcrumb: Vault Reference
 ---

+If you need to develop new scripts or edit existing, we recommend that you replace VBScript with Vault Application Framework (VAF) development for future compatibility.
+For more information see [the Vault Application Framework section]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/).
+{:.note.warning}

 When connecting using the [COM API]({{ site.baseurl }}/APIs/COM-API), you must use a [client connection]({{ site.baseurl }}/APIs/COM-API/Connecting-And-Authenticating/#creating-a-client-connection) or [server connection]({{ site.baseurl }}/APIs/COM-API/Connecting-And-Authenticating/#creating-a-server-connection) to connect to the server and retrieve a vault reference.
 When using VBScript a reference to the current vault is [automatically provided via the `Vault` VBScript variable](https://www.m-files.com/user-guide/latest/eng/Variables.html).

 ## Using the vault reference